Carol of the Bells (Ted Lasso): Plot

 It's Christmas and AFC Richmond is celebrating in different ways.

-Roy (Brett Goldstein) and Keeley (Juno Temple) plan for a "Sexy Christmas".
-However, Roy's sister undergoes surgery, forcing Roy's niece, Phoebe, to stay with them.
-Phoebe also feels saddened after a classmate mocked her for bad breath, which Roy and Keeley confirm.
-Meanwhile, Higgins (Jeremy Swift) hosts a Christmas party at his house with his family, inviting the players who can't travel home for the holiday.
-He is joined by Sam (Toheeb Jimoh), Dani (Cristo Fernández) and other players, all of whom bring their traditions to the dinner.
+Roy's (Brett Goldstein) and Keeley's (Juno Temple) plans for "Sexy Christmas" are put on hold when Roy's surgeon sister is called in to perform an emergency procedure and leaves her daughter Phoebe to stay with her uncle Roy.
+Phoebe is distraught because a classmate mocked her for bad breath, which Roy and Keeley smell and confirm, reassuring Phoebe her breath is so bad something must be wrong medically.

+Meanwhile, Higgins (Jeremy Swift) hosts a Christmas party at his house with his family, inviting the players who can't travel home for the holiday, something he does annually.
+Although their invitation is usually accepted by only a few players, Higgins and family are joined first by Sam (Toheeb Jimoh), then Dani (Cristo Fernández) and most of the other players, all of whom bring traditional foods to the dinner.

-Ted (Jason Sudeikis) spends Christmas video calling Henry and Michelle (Andrea Anders), but the expensive drone Ted buys his son causes Henry to run off to play with it.
-Michelle awkwardly hangs up soon after, which makes Ted feel he failed.
-Planning to spend Christmas drinking and watching specials, he finds Rebecca (Hannah Waddingham) outside his apartment, inviting him to deliver gifts to underprivileged children in Richmond, aware that he is struggling with his divorce.
-This lifts Ted's spirits, thanking Rebecca for her help.
+Ted (Jason Sudeikis) spends Christmas Day video-calling Henry and Michelle (Andrea Anders), but the expensive drone Ted bought for his son causes Henry to run outside to play with it.
+Michelle awkwardly wishes him a Merry Christmas and hangs up, making Ted feel he failed.
+He is preparing to spend Christmas drinking and watching It's a Wonderful Life, when Rebecca (Hannah Waddingham) appears outside his apartment.
+Aware that this is the first Christmas after his divorce, she invites him to join her in delivering gifts to underprivileged children in Richmond.
+His spirits lifted, he thanks Rebecca for her help.

 Roy and Keeley go door to door through Richmond trying to find a dentist who can help with Phoebe's bad breath.
 As night falls, they find a woman, Dr. Rogers (Claire Skinner) who can help them.
-She explains that the bad breath is due to Phoebe's new antihistamine for her cat allergy, giving her new medicine.
-Phoebe then makes amends with the boy who mocked her, visiting him at his house.
-Using notes, she says she felt hurt for his comments, telling him he should know better but that she forgives him, prompting him to apologize.
+She explains that the bad breath is due to Phoebe's new antihistamine, prescribed because she is allergic to her new cat Dauphine.
+After receiving a prescription to fix her breath, Phoebe goes to the home of the boy who mocked her and, in a play on a scene from Love Actually, tells him she felt hurt by his comments, that he should know better, but that she forgives him, prompting him to apologize.
 Later, as Higgins celebrates with the club at his house, they find Ted and Rebecca outside singing "Christmas (Baby Please Come Home)" with a street band.
 Everyone joins outside the house to sing and dance.